uw-madison-comps/uw-madison-comps.github.io/resources.md

 ## ComPS Resources
 **Coding Club**
     - All plant scientists welcome!
+Just stop by.
     - Casual space to work on script and programing projects
     - Get feedback from other plant scientists
     - Meets [Wednesdays in Moore Hall rm 346 from 2:30pm-5pm](https://uw-madison-comps.github.io/calendar)